Editor's note: Some of the offers on this page may no longer be available through our site.

 If you fly enough to have an allegiance to a particular airline, your surest bet might be to sign up for the credit card linked to that airline's mileage program.
 That way, the miles earned for flying and the miles earned for credit card purchases will be combined in your account, quickly adding up to enough miles for a complimentary flight.

 For example, in American's AAdvantage program, the world's largest, a complimentary round-trip domestic ticket can be had for 25,000 miles.
-AAdvantage members can earn one mile for every $1 charged to the Citi/AAdvantage Platinum Select World Elite MasterCard (annual fee: $95, waived the first year), and two miles per $1 spent on American Airlines purchases.
+AAdvantage members can earn one mile for every $1 charged to the Citi/AAdvantage Platinum Select World Elite Mastercard (annual fee: $95, waived the first year), and two miles per $1 spent on eligible purchases.
 So, depending on the mix of travel and non-travel charges, you'd earn a complimentary ticket after spending between $12,500 and $25,000.
 (Disclosure: Citi is an Airfarewatchdog advertiser.)

 Similar co-branded cards are available from all the major U.S. airline programs, often including both cards with and without annual fees, with more and fewer associated perks, respectively.